 The current concern supporting the gold price are reported shortages of overnight bank liquidity in the U.S. with the continuing concerns about the US - China trade actions and the US - Iran situation.

-The US Federal Reserve having reduced interest rates by 0.25% - broadly speaking higher interest rates discourage the buying and holding of gold because gold pays no interest.
+The US Federal Reserve reduced interest rates by 0.25% earlier this year - broadly speaking higher interest rates discourage the buying and holding of gold because gold pays no interest.

 The World Gold Council reported solid net purchasing of gold by central banks during the second qurter of 2019 although simple supply of and demand for physical gold is currently of relatively less importance to its price than the massive paper/electronic ( ie. futures, options and derivatives) market which might be supposed to be able to facillitate political as well as commercial interests.

 Whilst palladium is dentistry's most used noble metal it is chiefly utilised for auto catalysts in petrol engined vehicles thus benefitting from the switch away from diesel.
-Any increase in electrical vehicle usage looks to eventually dent demand subject to the volume of electric vehicle production and, likely not unrelated timing of, emission legislation.
-Perhaps of more immediate concern could be the introduction of thinner catalysts - it is only the surface that reacts - and also any overall slowing of vehicle production related to economic situations.
+Any increase in electrical vehicle usage looks to eventually dent demand subject to the volume of electric vehicle production and, likely not unrelated timing of, tougher emission legislation.
+Of more immediate concern could be the introduction of thinner catalysts - it is only the surface that reacts - and also any overall slowing of vehicle production related to economic situations.
 Also worth consideration is that the supply of recycled metal is likely to increase encouraged by high prices.

-PLATINUM: The price has risen recently.
-Platinum could be substituted for palladium in petrol driven vehicles but the re-jigging of vehicle production to facilitate that change would be expensive and cause a rapid decrease in the two metal's price differential and thus negate some or all of the apparent advantage of such a changeover for the vehicle manufacturers.
+PLATINUM: The price has risen significantly: platinum could be substituted for palladium in petrol driven vehicles but the re-jigging of vehicle production to facilitate that change would be expensive and cause a rapid decrease in the two metal's price differential and thus negate some or all of the apparent advantage of such a changeover for the vehicle manufacturers.
 Other than possible hydrogen cell requirements there look likely to be new applications for platinum utilising the metal in small amounts.